• Home

 14. Don’t forget to learn a few easy Sinhala phrases before your trip

-Sri Lankan people are friendly and open to you trying (butchering) their language!
+Sri Lankan people are friendly and open to you trying (butchering) to speak their language!
 More often than not, Sri Lankan people will chuckle if you pronounce something incorrectly, and teach you how to say it the right way.

-Here are some useful Sinhala phrases you should know before you go:
+Most people in Sri Lanka (especially those in the tourism industry) will understand and speak English, but here are some useful Sinhala phrases you should know before you go:

 • Ayubowan = may you live long, a formal way of greeting someone.
 You can also just say “hello” or “hi”